dobromir-hristov/vuecommunity/docs/guide/ecosystem/contributing.md

+# Contributing

-# How to contribute to the Vue Core and its accompanying ecosystem
+## How to contribute to the Vue Core and its accompanying ecosystem

-## How to write your own library
+### How to write your own library

-## Why NOT to write your own library
+### Why NOT to write your own library

 ::: contribute
 :::